MML4379/ComputiOS/README.md

 Computer Operating System, something I work on in the free time I have.

 ## My goals for this OS
-I want this operating system to be able to play Crab Rave on YouTube.
+I want this operating system to be able to play Crab Rave on YouTube, whilst rendering a nice looking UI.
 Quite the ambitious goal but I will get there some day.
 It will be a 64 bit OS, targeted towards real, modern hardware.

 ## Checklist
 BOOTLOADER: